kaaproject/kaa/doc/Tutorials/getting-started/authenticating-client-with-tls-certificate/index.md

 ## Overview

-Welcome to the fifth tutorial in the Kaa getting started guide!
+Welcome to the sixth tutorial in the Kaa getting started guide!

 From this tutorial you will learn some additional concepts of the Kaa platform and discover how to: